daniel1noble/ecoevo_1000/README.md

 If you would like to be listed as a co-author on the resulting manuscript:
 1) You will need to have filled out the [delegate data sheet](https://docs.google.com/spreadsheets/d/1UEAUZWpOm7C1kKoVoYy-u_D6cbHoF--EGxoY0Gl0qHw/edit?usp=sharing) so that we can contact you.
 2) You will need to complete data collection for at least 25 preprints if you're in attendance.
-3) If you cannot attend, you must either contribute to the data collection for at least 25 preprints or checking of 50 preprints.
+3) If you cannot attend, you must either contribute to the data collection for at least 25 preprints or checking of 50 preprints outside of the Hackathon.
 4) Contribute to any discussion and feedback on the resulting manuscript.
 5) Reply promptly to any emails regarding the manuscript (within 2 weeks).

 Project organisers will determine their own authorship position.
-Co-authorship otherwise is determined by the degree of contribution (as determined by project organisers) or for equal contribution authorship is alphabetical.
+Co-authorship is otherwise determined by the degree of contribution of a given author (as determined by project organisers) or for equal contribution authorship, authors are listed in alphabetical order.

-Organisers retain the right to to deny co-authorship to anyone who does not meet the above criteria and in special cases (e.g., not following code of contact, not providing authorship details).
-If you cannot fulfill the authorship criteria listed above or are deemed not to have contributed substantially, then you will be acknowledged in the manuscript as a Hackthon contributor.
+Organisers retain the right to to deny co-authorship to anyone who does not meet the above criteria and in special cases (e.g., not following code of conduct, not providing authorship details).
+If you cannot fulfill the authorship criteria listed above or are deemed not to have contributed substantially, then you will be acknowledged in the manuscript as a Hackathon contributor.

-We already strated drafting the manuscript (see the `ms/ms.qmd` file).
+We have already started drafting the manuscript (see the `ms/ms.qmd` file).
 The file can be rendered to a word or pdf document.
-We will be using the collected data to provide a quantitative analyses of the EcoEvoRxive preprints to answer key questions outlined in the manuscript.
+We will be using the collected data to provide a quantitative analyses of the *EcoEvoRxiv* preprints to answer key questions outlined in the manuscript.

 # Preprint Data Collection